MAOShea/Hello-World-Tools-Adapter-SwiftUI/SUPPORT_REQUEST_TranscriptStorageDifference.md

    - Exclude the system prompt from language model API context calculations if it's truly embedded in adapter weights

 2. **Code Quality Issue**: Investigate why the adapter model generates invalid JSX code (placeholder comments) instead of proper widget code.
 This suggests the fine-tuning may not have been effective or the adapter model is not properly following instructions.

+3. **Instructions Handling Issue**: Investigate why passing instructions to the adapter model session makes the context window problem worse (fails on Turn 1 instead of Turn 2).
+The adapter model appears to be including both the passed instructions AND the embedded system prompt from training, causing additive context bloat.
+The framework should either:
+   - Use only the embedded system prompt (from fine-tuning) and ignore passed instructions, OR
+   - Use only the passed instructions and exclude the embedded system prompt, OR
+   - Properly account for both in transcript inspection so the actual context size is visible

 This framework-level difference in system prompt handling needs to be addressed for multi-turn conversations with tool calls.